 If you don’t have a legal Will, South Australian laws determine how your property or ‘estate’ will be divided.

 The Legal Services Commission of South Australia provides free information and legal advice on Wills.
 Or you could engage a private lawyer.

 Organ and tissue donation

-You can record your decision to become an organ and tissue donor by registering on the Australian Organ Donor Register.
+You can record your wishes regarding organ and tissue donation by registering at DonateLife or on your SA drivers license.
 All you need is your Medicare card.
-Registering is voluntary and you have complete choice over which organs or tissues to donate.
-Talk with your family and those close to you about your decision so they know your intentions.
+Registering is voluntary. it is important talk with your family and those close to you about your decision.

-More information can be found on the DonateLife South Australia website.
+More information can be found on the DonateLife website.